U.N. chemical experts confirm sarin gas used in Syria attack

-UNITED NATIONS U.N. chemical investigators on Monday confirmed the use of sarin nerve agent in an August 21 poison gas attack outside the Syrian capital in a long-awaited report that confirmed the West's suspicions but was not intended to assign blame.
+UNITED NATIONS U.N. chemical investigators on Monday confirmed the use of sarin gas in an August 21 poison gas attack in the suburbs of Damascus, noting that weather conditions at the time ensured the maximum number of people were killed.

-"This is the most significant confirmed use of chemical weapons against civilians since Saddam Hussein used them in Halabja (Iraq) in 1988," U.N.
-Secretary-General Ban Ki-moon said.
-"The international community has pledged to prevent any such horror from recurring, yet it has happened again."

-The U.N. team was investigating only whether chemical weapons were used in a deadly assault on the rebel-held Damascus suburb of Ghouta.
-It was not charged with concluding who launched the attack.
+As expected, the report does not say who launched the attack in the rebel-held Damascus suburb of Ghouta.

 "On the basis of the evidence obtained during the investigation of the Ghouta incident, the conclusion is that chemical weapons have been used in the ongoing conflict between the parties in the Syrian Arab Republic, also against civilians, including children, on a relatively large scale," said the report by chief U.N. investigator Ake Sellstrom of Sweden.